Canine Caviar Information

 These recalls were during 2007 and were related to melamine.
 Issues with Melamine levels were a widespread problem in 2007 and affected many dog food brands.

 However, since 2007, Canine Caviar has been recall-free, which shows they take the safety and quality of their manufacturing process seriously.

-Despite this, we encourage all pet owners to be vigilant of any future recalls of Canine Caviar or any other pet food brand.
+Despite this decade of being recall-free, we encourage all pet owners to be vigilant of any future recalls of Canine Caviar or any other pet food brand.

 Canine Caviar Featured Articles

 At this time, Canine Caviar has not been featured in any of our articles.

 The above recipe has an ocean theme and uses a fish ingredient as its primary ingredient.
 Many brands tend to choose Salmon or Whitefish as their core fish ingredient, but Canine Caviar has chosen Herring.

 Herring is an oily fish, which means that it is an excellent source of the Omega 3 Fatty Acids.
 Many believe these fatty acids can provide dogs with several health benefits.